randomwalk94/academic-kickstart/content/post/research_diary_201806.md

 4\.
 How to solve stochastic heat equation: [link](https://arxiv.org/pdf/1402.2618.pdf)

 5\.
 [Regularity structures and renormalisation of FitzHugh–Nagumo SPDEs in three space dimensions](https://arxiv.org/abs/1504.02953)

+## Sunday-June 17-2018
+1\.
+The Birkhoff-von Neumann theorem states that the set of $n \times n$ doubly stochastic matrices (non-negative matrices whose every row and every column sums to $1$) is convex, and that the extremal points of the set are (all) the permutation matrices.